 Now we compile the program that is to be loaded on the Shakti Processor.

-• Move to shakti-sdk
+- Move to

 cd shakti-sdk

-For instance, here we se target as parashu,
+For instance, here we se target as parashu

 make software PROGRAM=uart-cam TARGET=parashu